UreaLaden/LearningPython/README.md

 HyperDrive:
             One of my first attempts at using Pygame to make a 2D space shoot'em up.
 Images were left out for copyright reasons.

+book_timeline.py:
+            Terminal Application that takes calculates how many minutes per day it will take to read a book.